 Being at home so much has generated some new interests for us.
 Our family has decided our new interest would be to start a food garden.
 Starting a food garden has brought up many questions about soil, watering, bug control and sun exposure.
-It’s a challenging but fun project.
+It’s a challenging but fun family bonding experience.
 And we have created some very unique solutions that might surprise you.

 How do you start a vegetable garden from scratch?